amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 ## About This Repository
 I passed the **AZ-104** exam with approximately **5-6 weeks of self-study**, and documented my journey as I progressed.
 I followed this structured plan:

-- Watched John Savill's playlist videos
+- Watched John Savill's playlist videos and study cram.
-- Used MS Learn and AI for deeper understanding
+- Used MS Learn and free material for deeper understanding.
-- Did Udemy practice exams
+- Solved 12 Udemy practice exams including 1000+ questions.
-- Simulated theory and exam scenarios in labs
+- Simulated theory and exam scenarios in labs using multiple Azure free trial.
-- Used AI to quiz myself
+- Used AI to quiz myself, compare services, and review incorrect answers.

-Instead of relying on memorization, I focused on understanding:

-- Why Azure services exist
-- How Azure services interact
-- When each service should be used
-- Microsoft's recommended and best use administrative practices
-- Real-world application and projects creation

 This repository documents the study strategy that worked for me and serves as a reference for anyone preparing for the certification.

 ---

-## My Exam Results
+## Exam Results

 | Certification | Microsoft Certified: Azure Administrator Associate |
 |------|---------|